-Rick And Morty Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews
+‘Rick And Morty’ Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews

 Season 3 Teasers

-Harmon has not been forthcoming as to what viewers can expect from the show’s third installment but he dropped some hints.
-Rick and Morty will drop off the “Interdimensional Cable” in Season 3 but fans can look forward to something different.
+Harmon has not been forthcoming as to what viewers can expect from the show’s third installment, but he dropped some hints.
+Rick and Morty will drop off the “Interdimensional Cable” in Season 3, but fans can look forward to something different.

 Aside from Harmon’s hint of what the series will scrap off in Season 3, Roiland shared a teaser for the upcoming episode while he was at the Adult Video Network Awards.
 In a tweet, Roiland reassured fans that he is hard at work even if he is present at the aforementioned event.